Manchester United F.C.: Glazer ownership

 In August 2011, the Glazers were believed to have approached Credit Suisse in preparation for a $1 billion (approx. £600 million) initial public offering (IPO) on the Singapore stock exchange that would value the club at more than £2 billion; however, in July 2012, the club announced plans to list its IPO on the New York Stock Exchange instead.
 Shares were originally set to go on sale for between $16 and $20 each, but the price was cut to $14 by the launch of the IPO on 10 August, following negative comments from Wall Street analysts and Facebook's disappointing stock market debut in May.
 Even after the cut, Manchester United was valued at $2.3 billion, making it the most valuable football club in the world.

 The New York Stock Exchange allows for different shareholders to enjoy different voting rights over the club.
 Shares offered to the public ("Class A") had 10 times lesser voting rights than shares retained by the Glazers ("Class B").
 Initially in 2012, only 10% of shares were offered to the public.
 As of 2019, the Glazers retain ultimate control over the club, with over 70% of shares, and even higher voting power.

 In 2012, The Guardian estimated that the club had paid a total of over £500 million in debt interest and other fees on behalf of the Glazers, and in 2019, reported that the total sum paid by the club for such fees had risen to £1 billion.
 At the end of 2019, the club had a net debt of nearly £400 million.

+In 2023, the Glazers began soliciting bids for the sale of the club, and several bids were received.
+Sir Jim Ratcliffe, who owns Ineos, and Hamad bin Jassim bin Jaber Al Thani, a Qatari sheikh, were the only bidders who had publicly declared their interest in a controlling share of the club.
+In March 2023, Finnish entrepreneur Thomas Zilliacus also made his interest in Manchester United public.

+On 24 December 2023, it was announced that Ratcliffe had purchased 25 per cent of Manchester United, and that his Ineos Sport company was taking control of football operations.
+Ratcliffe's shareholdings increased to 28.94% in December 2024.
+The Glazers remain as majority shareholders.

+Manchester United reported record revenues of £666.5 million in the year to June 2025 (up 0.7% from previous), but still a net loss of £33 million.